yuvalmGS/gigaspaces-wiki-jekyll/xap97/map-api.markdown

 ## GigaMap with a Local (Near) Cache

 The `GigaMap` support [Local Cache](./local-cache.html) (near cache) configuration.
-This provides a front-end client side cache that will be used with the `get` operations implictly.
+This provides a front-end client side cache that will be used with the `get` operations implicitly.
 The local cache will be loaded on demand or when you perform a `put` operation (when the **putFirst** option is activated).

 {% indent %}
 ![local_cache-map.jpg](/attachment_files/local_cache-map.jpg)